 Ride and handling

 Day one: Upon leaving Boulos premises located along Acme Road, Ikeja, Lagos, from where we picked up the vehicle, we decided to head for Lagos-Ibadan Expressway.
 Having in mind that a prospective owner might be a goods distributor, who might have to make delivery to customers located via rough terrains, we located one of the roughest topographies in the country.
 It is a town known as Ibafo, in Ogun State.
 We were ready for the worst.
-Our consolation is that Boulos GM Sales and Marketing, Mr. Evans, hinted that the company now has a version built and equipped for 24-hour mobile workshop(Thank God for that).
+Our consolation is that Boulos GM Sales and Marketing, Mr. Evans, hinted that the company now has a version built and equipped for the 24-hour mobile workshop(Thank God for that).

-But the Super Carry, like an SUV, proves to be a tall truck with ability to wade through untarred interior roads with minimum or no hiccups.
+But the Super Carry, like an SUV, proves to be a tall truck with the ability to wade through untarred interior roads with minimum or no hiccups.

 It glided over street roads that are almost cut to half as well as potholes of a premier league football size and a few tank traps.
 Super Carry’s suspensions are able to soak the vibrations, with minimum noise sent into the body.

 On our way back to Motoring World’s Lagos Newsroom, where the Super Carry was parked overnight, we confirmed its small turning circle ability.
-We turned around easily, where many vehicles would have to make forward-and-reverse cruise.
+We turned around easily, where many vehicles would have to make the forward-and-reverse cruise.

-Although it did not rain during the two days, we tested the wiper with screen washer.
+Although it did not rain during the two days, we tested the wiper with a screen washer.
 They worked perfectly.

 And when it comes to parking the truck, due to its compactness, it takes lesser parking space.